manjuprasadshettyn/actian_katas_2023/README.md

 ## Architectural Decision Records

-### ADR 1: Backend for frontend
+### ADR 01: Backend for Frontend

 **Status**
 Proposed

 **Context**
-The Backend for Frontend (BFF) pattern is a design approach that involves creating a separate backend specifically tailored to the needs of a front-end application.
-It is needed to address some of the challenges and complexities that arise in modern web and mobile application development.
-Backend for Frontend pattern helps to address the complexities and specific requirements of frontend applications, providing a dedicated backend layer that enhances performance, security, and developer productivity.
+Our Product has to serve all of the content to the client over services and considering that we have to cater to different types of clients (web and Mobile App), there is a need for a layer which can effectively deliver content to the client taking advantage of the client specific features and at same time working around the limitations of the client.
+Also when integrating multiple services on the client it is always a good practice to isolate the core domain-specific functionality from generic tasks like authorization, routing, security etc.

 **Decision**
-We will use BFF for the incoming requests from App and Web interfaces in Road Warrior
+We will use the Backend For Framework pattern for the incoming requests from App and Web interfaces in Road Warrior

 **Consequences**
 Positive: